ChrisMillar03/auto-myschedule/README.md

 # auto-myschedule
-Simple Python script to fetch McDonald's UK schedules
+Simple Python script to fetch McDonald's UK schedules.

-## How to use
+## How To Use:
 1. Run `pip install -r requirements.txt` to install any dependencies.

 2. Place your MySchedule username & password into a .env file with the following keys: